CianWoods1992/LaneLines/README.md

 <img src="report_images/bad_night_lines.jpg" width="480" alt="Combined Image" />

-The canny and hough parameters were adjusted to account for this, however I could not clean up the images completely and lines were still skewed.
+The canny and hough parameters were adjusted to account for this, however since my vehicles dipped headlights were on the field of view of the camera was limited, this resulted in extrapolation of dashed lines to be limited to one line with the drawn lines being slightly skewed.

 <img src="report_images/better_night_lines.jpg" width="480" alt="Combined Image" />